handya/appsupport/PrivacyPolicy/index.md

 ## Your Consent
 By using our site or apps, you consent to our privacy policy.
 ## Contacting Us
-If you have questions regarding this privacy policy, you may email specialcircumstancesapps@gmail.com
+If you have questions regarding this privacy policy, you may email support@digitaltools.nz
 ## Changes to this policy
 If we decide to change our privacy policy, we will post those changes on this page.
 Summary of changes so far: